This is a sample character for the first, 1999 Everquest video game.

 Even with her dual nature, Ritual had to undergo lengthy spirit tests – of trust, patience, wisdom and might.
 Overcoming these confirmed her as Heyokah.

 Eventually, the spirits deployed her to destroy “mantles”.
-These were a sort of spiritual fallout caused by faith-related magical disasters.
-Mantles prevented the spirits from entering afflicted areas.
+These are a sort of spiritual fallout caused by faith-related magical disasters.
+Mantles prevent the spirits from entering afflicted areas.

-Dealing with ghosts, the undead and fallen elementals allowed to gain a sense of what had happened to the reptilian people of Torsis, and how their culture had gone extinct.
+Dealing with ghosts, the undead and fallen elementals brought a sense of what had happened to the reptilian people of Torsis, and how their culture had gone extinct.

 The spear of fate

 Ritual also walked in the footsteps of Thalger.
 He had been the first Human Heyokah.
 Thalger had died centuries before to destroy the most dangerous mantle, which had been created from scratch by the lich Miragul.

 The mighty Miragul is a major figure in the history of Norrath.
 His iconoclasticWhich attacks cherished beliefs or institutions. study of necromancy resulted in the catastrophic Erudian civil war, as Miragul and his followers rejected the traditional schools.